 Each March, we host our annual Appraisal Day - our version of "Antiques Roadshow."
-We have restored a historic surrey for use in local events, such as the Rochester Christmas parade, and we present monthly evening programs at the Rochester Hills Public Library and noontime Brown Bag Lunch meetings at Rochester Community House (free and open to the public).
+We have restored a historic surrey for use in local events, such as the Rochester Christmas parade, and we present monthly evening programs at the Rochester Hills Public Library (free and open to the public).

-RAHS offers Historic Downtown Walking Tours monthly from May through October, and Mount Avon Cemetery Tours featuring re-enactors in period clothing (Sept.).
+RAHS offers Historic Downtown Walking Tours monthly from June through September.
 We maintain the World War II Honor Roll next to Rochester Municipal Building and take part in Greater Rochester Heritage Days (Memorial Day weekend).

 In addition, our member newsletter, the Rochester Era, has won a state history award.
 We have an active oral history project, and we operate an area-wide historic resource, Oakland Regional Historic Sites website, which has won state awards.
-We also publish a calendar with historical photos and books of local history by area authors.
+We also publish books of local history by area authors.